kristiansyrjanen/docker-nextcloud-grafana-traefik/README.md

 #### Initial plan

-This is the initial plan for our cloud technologies course project.
 We will create a cloud service that contains Nextcloud (for cloudstorage), Grafana (for statistics) and Plex (for streaming).
 These will all be run in Docker containers.

 ### List of services
 1. Dockered **Nextcloud**